 ISWiB promoter can be anyone who participated at ISWiB and is willing to share ISWiB spirit.

 If you still have any questions unanswered, feel free to contact us at firstname.lastname@example.org.
 We hope to see your application!

 ISWiB moderators are people who are leading workshops at our festival and teaching our participants new skills from different areas of knowledge, from start-ups to dance, there is a variety of divergent subjects and topics.
 Since the educational program, and the workshops in the first place are an essential part of our festival this role is very important.
 Moderators can be anyone experienced and knowledgeable in the various disciplines that our workshops include.

 If you see yourself or somebody that you know who would want to take this role in our festival, feel free to apply for this position and join us.
-Open call for moderators will be open soon.

-In the meantime, you can contact us directly by using the following address: email@example.com.
+If you have any questions, you can contact us directly by using the following address: email@example.com.

 Summer is closer than you think.
 Want this summer to be the best ever?
 Do you want to travel, to have a good time, to go to the wildest parties, meet a lot of people and learn something new – you’re in the right place.
 If you are communicative, open to new acquaintances, tolerant, intrigued by social problems and would love for people to learn more about your country – you’re in the right place.
 Are you willing to spend eight days with other young people from all over the globe and work with them on a variety of problems?

 We invite not only students from all faculties, but also recent graduates to show their skills and knowledge!
 Get out of your comfort zone and apply!
 Don’t miss your life-time experience, grab your seat at International Student Week in Belgrade, and we will take care of everything else.
 See you!